logankeenan/axum-cloudflare-adapter/example/README.md

 # axum-cloudflare-adapter Demo

-A simple demo to test our the features of axum-cloudflare-adapter
+A simple [demo](https://axum-cloudflare-adapter-example.logankeenan.workers.dev) to test out the features of axum-cloudflare-adapter

 ## Worker Commands